Texas' shaky bullpen escapes late as Rangers hold off Orioles 3-2 to open ALDS

 Sborz struck out Cedric Mullins and pinch-hitter Ryan O'Hearn to end the inning.

+“I think we respond fine,” Hyde said.
+“We just need to get some early runs.
+Even the last week or so of the season, just had a tough time kind of scoring early.
+It takes a lot of pressure off a lot of people, on the mound and on themselves, if we can try to get a few runs across early.”

-The Rangers missed a chance to break open the game earlier.
+The Rangers missed a chance to break the game open.
 After scoring two runs in the fourth, they had the bases loaded and two outs when Bradish struck out Marcus Semien.
 Texas left 10 runners on base in all.

 TRAINER'S ROOM